HQarroum/aws-iot-certificate-generator/README.md

   <img src="assets/certificate.png" />
 </p>

-The AWS IoT platform automatically adds a device certificate signed by a registered custom CA in the `status.pendingActivation` state when the device connects for the first time.
-You will have to activate the certificate and attach to it a policy allowing the bash script to publish a message on the `${thing-name}/telemetry` topic.
+The AWS IoT platform automatically adds a device certificate signed by a registered custom CA in the `pendingActivation` state when the device connects for the first time.
+You will have to activate the certificate in the console or via the API and attach to it an AWS IoT Policy allowing the MQTT client to publish a message on the `${thing-name}/telemetry` topic.

 ### Modifying certificate attributes